Free Scaling Retail Business Guide

 Best Practices for Generating Product SKUs

-1. Keep it concise and meaningful: A good SKU is usually a combination of letters and numbers that make sense within the context of the product it represents.
-It should be short enough to be easily remembered and written down, but long enough to be unique.
+1. Keep it concise and meaningful.
+A good SKU is usually a combination of letters and numbers that make sense within the context of the product it represents.
+It should be short enough to be easily remembered and written down, yet long enough to be distinctive.

-3. Avoid using special characters and spaces: Special characters and spaces can cause issues when importing or exporting data, or when trying to search for products in a database.
+3. Avoid using special characters and spaces.
+Special characters and spaces can cause issues when importing or exporting data or when trying to search for products in a database.
+Avoid starting SKUs with zeros, as some systems may omit them.
+Also, refrain from using characters that can be easily confused, like “O” and “0” or “I” and “1”.

 Here are some examples of the best SKU formats: